Post 2: Gratitude — The Essence of Islam

 While Muhammad (pbuh) is his most well-known name — which means “He who possesses qualities deserving of overwhelming praise” — the Prophet of Islam has two other names that you may not have heard of (although they are well-known to Muslims):

-• Ahmad is his name in the Heavens and the angelic realms, and
+• Ahmad is his name in the Heavens and the angelic realms, which means “The best praiser (of His Lord).

-Both are also derived from the three-letter Arabic root Ha-m-d (shown in figure above).
-And they all emphasize the immensity of his gratitude, as well as the fact that he is worthy of praise.
+Just like Muhammad (pbuh), both of these names are also derived from the root Ha-m-d.
+And they all emphasize the immensity of his gratitude, as well as the fact that he himself is worthy of much praise.

 To conclude: